Courtney Hope

-Courtney Ann Hope (born August 15, 1989) is an American actress.
-She is known for her roles as Beth Wilder in the video game Quantum Break, Jesse Faden in the video game series Control and Sally Spectra on the CBS daytime soap opera The Bold and the Beautiful (2017–2020) and The Young and the Restless (2020–present).
-Hope received a BAFTA Award for Performer in a Leading Role nomination for her performance in Control.
+Courtney Hope (born August 15, 1989) is an American actress.
+She is known for playing Sally Spectra on daytime soap operas The Bold and the Beautiful (2017–2020) and The Young and the Restless (2020–present).
+She is a Daytime Emmy winner.
+Hope has also been a nominee for BAFTA Award for Performer in a Leading Role, D.I.C.E.
+Award for Outstanding Achievement in Character, and Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series.

+She is also known for portraying Beth Wilder and Jesse Faden in video games Quantum Break and Control, respectively.